jgmitter/storage-sql/README.md

-# Azure Storage and SQL Over ExpressRoute Private-Peering
+# Azure Storage and SQL DB Over ExpressRoute Private-Peering
 Accessing Azure Storage and SQL over ExpressRoute Private-Peering

-The Challenge – Private Endpoints for Azure Event Hub

-Currently, the Microsoft Azure Event Hub service offers only public IP endpoints for device and client connectivity.
-While all communication with Azure Event Hub requires an encrypted TLS/SSL channel, there are customers who prefer device communication with the Event Hub service to occur over a private connection.
+Currently, Microsoft Azure Storage and SQL DB services offer only public IP endpoints for device and client connectivity.
+While all communication with Azure Storage and SQL require an encrypted TLS/SSL channel, there are customers who prefer device communication with the Azure Storage and SQL service to occur over a private connection.

-There are several important use cases where EventHub would benefit from offering a private endpoint to devices and clients:
+There are several important use cases where Azure Storage and SQL DB would benefit from offering a private endpoint to devices and clients:

 ·       Private traffic though ExpressRoute (e.g., factory devices with secure private IPs that use MPLS for Cloud connectivity)
 ·       Private traffic through a VPN (e.g., remote sensors that use P2S for high security) ·       Devices requiring internal DNS resolution of a PaaS endpoint

-The Solution – NGINX as a Private Event Hub Gateway
+The Solution – NGINX as a Private Azure Storage and SQL DB Gateway

 NGINX (pronounced “engine-x”) is a free, open-source, high-performance HTTP server and reverse proxy.
 It is well known for its high performance, stability, rich feature set, simple configuration, and